AlexBoost/Wekod-Soulmask-Docker-Server/README.md

 ### Why this documentation sucks ?

-That will be better in a few time :)
+That will be better soon :)

 ### Why there is nothing else than a docker-compose.yaml